 I've seen about 6 or so, I think.
 My specialist sold 3 of them in the space of a couple of weeks last year.

-Personally I quite like the design.
-Performance wise the F40 is the better car but the 288 GTO is still terrifically impressive.
-The 288 GTO is definitely the easier to live with as it has a more civilized cockpit.
+The 288 GTO is still terrifically impressive.
 Given the choice between a 288 GTO and an Enzo, I would much rather have the former.

 I definitely agree to that.
 Unfortunately I have not had the pleasure sitting in, riding in or better yet driving a 288GTO but it is definitely one to add to a collectors stable.
 The looks, the sound and performance are awesome for a car from this era still to this day.
 It is absolutely one Ferrari up top on my favourites list.